patatorre/deco_jukebox/readme.md

 6) Install the font manager "sudo apt install font-manager"
 7) Download the "Lavoir" font from: https://fontlibrary.org/en/font/lavoir (there'll be a lot of trash "download" buttons, the correct one is the brownish button top right)
 8) Expand the font .zip and install the font: double-click "lavoir.otf" in the gui
+9) Install vlc? "sudo apt install vlc".
+I actually didn't have to do this on my pi OS.
-6) Run jukebox "python3 jukebox.py".
+10) Run jukebox "python3 jukebox.py".
 Note that you'll have to activate the virtual environment every time you want to run it.
 Figure out how to script it.

 ![Tracks_panel.png](screenshots/Tracks_panel.png)